Overcoming the Curvature Bottleneck in MeanFlow: Related Work

-\textbf{Efficient Training for Diffusion/Flow Models.} Many recent works \citep{yu2024representation, leng2025repa, yao2025reconstruction, wu2025representation} boost the training efficiency of diffusion models by leveraging external representation learners like DINO \citep{oquab2023dinov2}.
-Orthogonal works \citep{zheng2023fast, sehwag2025stretching} adopt masked-transformer designs that exploit spatial redundancy by training on only a subset of tokens.
-ECT~\citep{geng2024consistency} enables efficient consistency models through a progressive training strategy that transitions from diffusion to consistency training. \Approach{} contributes in this direction by training a MeanFlow model on a significantly simplified flow path.
+Many recent works \cite{yu2024representation, leng2025repa, yao2025reconstruction, wu2025representation} boost the training efficiency of diffusion models by leveraging external representation learners such as DINO \cite{oquab2023dinov2}.
+Orthogonal works \cite{zheng2023fast, sehwag2025stretching} adopt masked-transformer designs that exploit spatial redundancy by training only on a subset of tokens.
+ECT~\cite{geng2024consistency} enables efficient consistency models through a progressive training strategy that transitions from diffusion to consistency training. \Approach{} contributes in this direction by allowing efficient one-step modeling on a significantly simplified flow path.